Future-Proofing Cloud Security Against Quantum Attacks: Risk, Transition, and Mitigation Strategies: Post-Transition Quantum Threat Landscape in CC

-\item \textit{Low (L):} Vulnerabilities with minimal impact, causing limited, quickly resolved disruptions, or affecting only non-critical systems, with negligible financial or reputational damage. \end{enumerate} The overall risk (R) is determined by combining the likelihood (L) and impact (I) assessments.
+The overall risk (R) is determined by combining the likelihood (L) and impact (I) assessments.
 A high likelihood and high impact result in a high risk, while a low likelihood and low impact result in a low risk.
 Mixed combinations (e.g., low likelihood, high impact) typically result in a medium risk.
 The overall risk levels are determined using the risk matrix illustrated in Figure~\ref{fig:risk-matrix}.
-Detailed explanations for assessing likelihood, impact, and determining the exploitation methods and attack vectors are provided in the preceding sections for each \gls{CC} layer (Application, Data, Runtime, Middleware, OS, Virtualization, Server, Storage, and Networking).
+Detailed explanations for assessing likelihood, impact, and determining the exploitation methods and attack vectors are provided in the preceding sections for each \gls{CC} layer.
 Table~\ref{table:Post-Transition} summarizes the vulnerabilities, threats, countermeasures, and the assessed Likelihood, Impact, and Risk levels for each layer.
 A key takeaway from this analysis is that many of the {highest} risks in a post-transition environment stem from {classical} vulnerabilities within the \gls{PQC}-enabled systems, rather than from direct quantum attacks on the \gls{PQC} algorithms themselves.